stbiadmin/jdn-website/content/authors/admin/_index.md

 Hey!
 I'm Justin Norman.

 I'm a AI/ML Engineer and Researcher at UC Berkeley, working with [Hany Farid](https://farid.berkeley.edu/), [Mike Rivera](https://www.ischool.berkeley.edu/people/michael-rivera) and [Alex Hughes](https://d-alex-hughes.github.io/).
 My research interests include computer vision, generative AI (LLMs and VLMs) and machine learning engineering.
-I am a recipient of the [Marcus Foster Fellowship](https://bse.berkeley.edu/fellowship-established-honor-dr-marcus-foster) and the [FASPE Design & Technology Fellowship](https://www.faspe-ethics.org/design-technology/).

-My PhD projects are focused on deepfake detection, content authenticity, improving the robustness of generative computer vision systems, and LLM hallucination detection, mitigation and prevention.
+My PhD was focused on deepfake detection, content authenticity, improving the robustness of generative computer vision systems, and LLM hallucination detection, mitigation and prevention.
+I was a recipient of the [Marcus Foster Fellowship](https://bse.berkeley.edu/fellowship-established-honor-dr-marcus-foster) and the [FASPE Design & Technology Fellowship](https://www.faspe-ethics.org/design-technology/).

 My latest role in industry is CTO and Head of AI at Vera AI.
 Previously I served as VP, Data Science, Analytics and Data Products at Yelp.
 Before that, I was the Director of Research and ML/AI at Cloudera Fast Forward Labs, Head of Applied Machine Learning at Fitbit, the Global Head of Cisco’s Enterprise Data Science Office and a Big Data Systems Engineer with Booz Allen Hamilton.
 In another life, I served as a Marine Corps Officer, with a focus in Systems Analytics and Intelligence.